 Hope can be motivating: it allows you to imagine the possibility of a future state and its benefits, and so can help drive you to do what needs doing to get there.
 A sort of mundane hope underlies most all purposeful activity: you hope that by doing something you will get some result.
 Hope can also be motivating in the way it helps you to set your sights on long-term goals.
 For example, the hope of what you will accomplish as a doctor can help you endure your long hours of residency.
 Hope can in this way be active, more like aspiring than passively anticipating.

 Hope might also be thought of as a sort of imagination that helps to prepare us for the future.
 In this it is a complement to fear: fear encourages us to prepare for a future where fears come to pass; hope prepares us for a future where hopes come to pass.
 (But we don’t call “fear” a virtue; instead we talk about courage or caution or prudence or preparedness.
 Maybe we need something similar for hope.)
-Utopian and dystopian writings are elaborate sorts of hopes and fears that ask us to imagine possible futures in a way that invites us to prepare for them or be vigilant about them.
+Utopian and dystopian writings are elaborate sorts of hopes and fears that ask us to imagine possible futures in a way that invites us to prepare for them, be vigilant about them, or use them as measuring sticks to compare with present reality.

 Hope is inherently valuable in that imagining positive things is a pleasant sort of daydreaming.
 Hoping also helps you to discern and make salient your values: you can learn what you value in part by paying attention to what you hope for.